mandryd/Flatbox/flatbox_mods/readme.md

 </TABLE>

  - [Buttons](Buttons/)
-   - Buttons printed in two pieces that are stronger so the legs don't snap.
+   - I frequently see 3d printed button caps posted online.
+The issues is the legs are generally printed so legs printed in a very weak orientation and thus they snap off very easily.
+This design separates the legs from the button caps so that the legs are now printed in the strongest orientation and are much less likely to break.
  - [Case](Rev4Case/)
    - Case modified to use brass heatsets and m3 screws instead of wood screws.
+I prefer using brass threaded heatsets instead of screwing into plastic if possible.
-Also makes some small changes to the appearance of the face buttons.
+   - Also makes some small changes to the appearance of the face buttons.